Carthage is ranked in the Top 5 in the nation among baccalaureate institutions for student participation in short-term study abroad

 They head to Sweden to study international business and marketing, meeting with top executives at major companies like Volvo Cars, Saab Aerospace, and ABB Robotics.

-They head to the Eternal City to study the myth and politics in Shakespeare’s Roman plays.
+They head to Rome to study the myth and politics in Shakespeare’s Roman plays.
 They study art in Senegal; rural development practices in Guatemala; the neurobiology of marine invertebrates by scuba diving off Roatan Island in Honduras.

 “J-Term study tours have become part of the culture of the College,” said David Steege, senior associate provost.

 This culture has earned Carthage a place in the Top 5 among baccalaureate institutions for student participation in short-term study abroad.
-The Institute of International Education ranked Carthage No. 5 in the nation in its 2017 Open Doors Report on International Education Exchange.
+The Institute of International Education ranked Carthage No. 5 in the nation in its 2020 Open Doors Report on International Education Exchange.